JadenPerpignan/ClientServerMessager/Report.md

 4. **Thread Safety**: Resources are synchronized using mutexes and condition variables.
 5. **Efficient Resource Management**: A thread pool and producer-consumer model ensure smooth operation.

-This project demonstrates robust handling of multimedia data while maintaining performance, scalability, and synchronization integrity.